This Pressure Cooker Low-FODMAP Citrus Carnitas is a delicious, flavor-filled dinner option for busy weeknights!

 Pineapple, orange zest, and orange juice.
 Oh YES.

-This recipe is low-FODMAP, low-carb, keto, Whole30 compliant, paleo, gluten-free, grain-free, dairy-free, and sugar-free.
+This recipe is low-FODMAP, Whole30 compliant, paleo, gluten-free, grain-free, dairy-free, and sugar-free.

 These Pressure Cooker Low-FODMAP Citrus Carnitas are a delicious, flavor-filled dinner option for busy weeknights!
-This recipe is low-FODMAP, low-carb, keto, Whole30 compliant, paleo, gluten-free, grain-free, dairy-free, and sugar-free!
+This recipe is low-FODMAP, Whole30 compliant, paleo, gluten-free, grain-free, dairy-free, and sugar-free!

 - 3 lbs boneless pork shoulder